friendlyfiregame/friendlyfiregame/assets/dialog/README.md

 Dialogs are self enclosed, that means the NPC cannot access the contents of another dialog in any way.
 Cross references are possible within a single dialog, where player reactions can cause the NPC to jump to any of a number of possible states in the conversation.
-These references are often one-way, but it's also possible to backtrac or even add cycles to the conversation.
+These references are often one-way, but it's also possible to backtrack or even add cycles to the conversation.

 ## Syntax